Welcome to Plastic Cloud Edition - the Plastic SCM hosted solution.

 At this point, changing the revision type of an item in Plastic Cloud is not available.
 This is a limitation

-due to the new storage we're using, which is different from the standard relational databases we use with
+due to the new storage we're using, different from the standard relational databases we use with

-we expect to fix it in the near future to roll out full checkin workflow support.
+we expect to fix it soon to roll out full checkin workflow support.

 What is Plastic Cloud Edition?